ERS Publications Podcasts-logo

 Ask host to enable sharing for playback control

-As part of the December issue, the European Respiratory Journal presents the latest in its series of podcasts.
-Chief Editor James Chalmers and Deputy Chief Editor Don Sin discuss their favourite articles from the past year and what they are looking forward to in 2024.
+As part of the April issue, the European Respiratory Journal presents the latest in its series of podcasts.
+Deputy Chief Editor Don Sin interviews Dr Fernanda Almeida about the CHOICE multicentre, open-label randomised clinical trial.

 Ask host to enable sharing for playback control